Liam Barry

 Liam John Barry (born 15 March 1971) is a New Zealand rugby union coach and former rugby union player.
-He is the assistant coach of New Zealand men's sevens team.
-He has previously been the assistant coach the Blues and head coach of North Harbour's provincial rugby union side.
+He is currently the Head Coach of the Australia Mens Rugby Sevens Team.
+Previously, he has been the assistant coach of the New Zealand Mens Rugby Sevens Team, the assistant coach of the Auckland Blues and head coach of North Harbour's provincial rugby union side.
 He debuted for North Harbour in 1991 at the age of 20, and racked up 83 games over a decade-long provincial career.
 He had two spells in Japan, playing for NEC from 1997 to 2001 and Kubota from 2002 to 2004.

 Barry holds a special place among the long parade of All Blacks for when he was chosen as a 22-year-old for the tour of Scotland and England in 1993 he followed: